EMDR

 WHAT IS EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is a powerful, evidence-based psychotherapy method designed to help people recover from traumatic experiences, anxiety, chronic stress, and other emotional difficulties.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based psychotherapy that helps people recover from trauma, anxiety, chronic stress, and other emotional difficulties.
+It supports the brain’s natural ability to heal by helping process distressing memories that may feel “stuck” and continue to trigger emotional or physical reactions.

 what to expect in an EMDR session